illeska/idhchecker_osint/README.md

 ## 📦 Installation

 ### 💻 Windows
-1. Download the `IP Checker.exe` file from the releases section
+1. Download the `IDH Checker.exe` file from the releases section
 2. Double-click the executable to launch the application (no installation required)

 ### 🐧 Linux